MiKoMW/C-Compiler/desc/part2/README.md

 First, you will have to follow the abstract grammar specification and design the Java classes that represent the AST as seen during the course.
 Then, you should write an AST printer in order to output the AST into a file.
 Thirdly, you will have to modify your parser so that it builds the AST as your are parsing the tokens.
-Finally you will be able to perform name and type analysis.
+Finally you will be able to perform name and size_of_type analysis.

 Note that we highly recommend following an iterative approach where you add AST nodes one by one, extend the printer and modify your parser as you go.
 We also encourage you to write small test programs that test every AST node as you are building them rather than trying to implement everything at once.